-The CRC for Low Carbon Living (CRCLCL) is a national research and innovation hub that seeks to enable a globally competitive low carbon built environment sector and is supported by the Cooperative Research Centres (CRC) programme.
+The CRC for Low Carbon Living (CRCLCL) was a national research and innovation hub seeking to enable a globally competitive low carbon built environment sector.
+The Centre was supported by the Cooperative Research Centres (CRC) program.

-With a focus on collaborative innovation, we bring together property, planning, engineering and policy organisations with leading Australian researchers.
-CRCLCL develops new social, technological and policy tools for facilitating the development of low carbon products and services to reduce greenhouse gas emissions in the built environment.
+With a focus on collaborative innovation, the Centre brought together property, planning, engineering and policy organisations with leading Australian researchers.
+The CRCLCL developed new social, technological and policy tools for facilitating the development of low carbon products and services to reduce greenhouse gas emissions in the built environment.

 - opportunities for lower-carbon manufacturing